stevebillings/a/README.md

 For fun (and to learn about developing AI applications) I am currently developing a AI chatbot creation platform, written in Python, that enables a user to quickly configure new Retrieval-Augmented Generation (RAG) LLM chatbots, without writing code.

-Source code and a more thorough description can be found at: ["https://github.com/stevebillings/simple-rag-apps"](https://github.com/stevebillings/simple-rag-apps)
+Source code and a more thorough description can be found at: [https://github.com/stevebillings/simple-rag-apps](https://github.com/stevebillings/simple-rag-apps)

 <a name="haystack"></a>
 ## Full stack (Typescript on React and Python on Django) web application

-For work, I am currently the sole architect / designer / developer of Haystack’s customer portal / data management platform for complex user and lab workflows.
+For work, I am currently the sole architect / designer / developer of [Haystack Ag](https://www.haystackag.com/)’s customer portal / data management platform for complex user and lab workflows.
 It is a web application comprised of a Python/Django backend accessed via a level 3 (HATEOAS) REST API, and Typescript/React/Next.js frontend.

+([Haystack Ag](https://www.haystackag.com/) is an early stage greentech startup focused on providing cost-effective and high-accuracy soil carbon measurement.)

 Both the frontend and the backend deploy automatically to containers on AWS using Github Actions (building toward a CI/CD approach).